-Students undertake two optional subjects.
-The breast care modules are offered in association with St. Vincent's University Hospital and the paediatric oncology modules are offered in association with Our Lady's Hospital for Sick Children, Crumlin.
+- Students undertake one optional subject plus their clinical placement in the appropriate specialty.
+The breast care modules are offered in association with St. Vincent's University - ospital and the Mater Misericordiae Hospital.
+The paediatric oncology modules are offered in association with Our Lady's Hospital for Sick Children, Crumlin.